dennisnyarko/todolist-v2/README.md

 # todolist-v2

-Fully updated version of the previous to-do list web appli
+Updated version of the previous to-do list web application